2022 FIVB Women's Volleyball World Championship qualification: Third round (EuroVolley 2021)

-Of the 24 qualified teams, winner and runner-up excluding the Netherlands, Poland, and Serbia qualified for the 2022 FIVB Volleyball Women's World Championship.
+Of the 24 qualified teams, winner and runner-up excluding the Netherlands, Poland, and Serbia qualified for the 2022 FIVB Women's Volleyball World Championship.

 CSV (South America)

 First round (2021 South American Championship)

-Of the 5 participating teams, winners and runners-up qualified for the 2022 FIVB Volleyball Women's World Championship.
+Of the 5 participating teams, winners and runners-up qualified for the 2022 FIVB Women's Volleyball World Championship.

 CAVB (African)

 First round (2021 Women's African Nations Volleyball Championship)

-Of the 9 participating teams, winners and runners-up qualified for the 2022 FIVB Volleyball Women's World Championship.
+Of the 9 participating teams, winners and runners-up qualified for the 2022 FIVB Women's Volleyball World Championship.

 NORCECA (North, Central America and Caribbean)

 First round (2021 Women's NORCECA Volleyball Championship)

-Of the 7 participating teams, winners and runners-up qualified for the 2022 FIVB Volleyball Women's World Championship.
+Of the 7 participating teams, winners and runners-up qualified for the 2022 FIVB Women's Volleyball World Championship.